E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Acknowledgments

 \section{Acknowledgments}

-We thank Bonnie Berger, Ian Waudby-Smith, Kexin Huang, Divya Shanmugam, Kyunghyun Cho, Manish Raghavan, the Recht Lab, and Chang Ma for helpful feedback and discussions.
+We thank Ian Waudby-Smith, Kexin Huang, Divya Shanmugam, Kyunghyun Cho, Manish Raghavan, the Recht Lab, Sidhika Balachandar, and Chang Ma for helpful feedback and discussions.
 This work was done while S.S. and D.P. were interns at Genentech.